suyixin95/suyixin95.github.io/_pages/cv.md

 * 2019.12-2020.5: Research Assistant
   * Bath University
-  * Duties included: Merging pull requests
+  * Duties included: Dynamics and Control of Maglev systems
   * Supervisor: Professor Patrick Keogh(Fellow of the Royal Academy of Engineering)

 * Summer 2018: Researcher